Lanjelin/Plutus/README.md

 The private keys are converted into their respective public keys using the `fastecdsa` python library.
 This is the fastest library to perform secp256k1 signing.
 If you run this on Windows then `fastecdsa` is not supported, so instead we use `starkbank-ecdsa` to generate public keys.
 The public keys are converted into their Bitcoin wallet addresses using the `binascii` and `hashlib` standard libraries.

 A pre-calculated database of every funded P2PKH Bitcoin address is included in this project.
-The generated address is searched within the database, and if it is found that the address has a balance, then the private key, public key and wallet address are saved to the text file `plutus.txt` on the user's hard drive.
+The generated address is searched within the database, and if it is found that the address has a balance, then the private key, public key and wallet address are saved to the text file `plutus/plutus.txt` on the user's hard drive.

 This program also utilizes multiprocessing through the `multiprocessing.Process()` function in order to make concurrent calculations.